0x4D31/honeyLambda/README.md

   * ```npm install -g serverless```
 * Install honeyλ:
   * ```serverless install --url https://github.com/0x4d31/honeyLambda```
-* Edit `serverless.yml` and set HTTP endpoint path (default: v1/get-pass)
+* Edit `serverless.yml` and set HTTP endpoint path (default: /v1/get-pass)
 * Edit `config.json` and fill in your Slack Webhook URL.
 Change the trap/token configs as you need
-* You can change the template (or the main function if it's needed) and customize the HTTP response
+* You can customize the HTTP response for each token
-  * For example you can send image in response and embed the token in decoy documents; Or you can inject BeEF hook.js into the page
+  * For example you can return a 1x1px beacon image in response and embed the token in your decoy documents or email (tracking pixel!)

 ## Deploy
 * Set up your [AWS Credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/)